Driver Authorization

 Passenger bus or van drivers

 The University allows the use of 14-passenger buses for transportation of larger groups when necessary.
 See Transportation Services for more details on 14-passenger buses and reservation information.
+Note: towing/trailering with a 14-passenger bus is prohibited.

 All drivers of 14-passenger buses must be at least 25 years of age, have completed the appropriate bus-driver training course (see section below), and meet all other driver requirements.